ni-kara/java-sqlite/README.md

 ## SQLite Connection
 The SQLite connection with database in Java need the library 'org.sqlite.JDBC'.
-For the needs of the project the library downloaded from [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).
+For the needs of the project the library was downloaded from [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).